AdamB64/AdamB64/README.md

 ## About Me

 Hey there!
-I'm AdamB64, a passionate programmer always looking for new challenges.
+I'm Adam, a passionate programmer always looking for new challenges.
 I've spent my school years building games, GUI interfaces in Python, and even ventured into mobile app development with Java.

 ### Skills